zclewell/ai_rally/README.md

 Input data is stored in a json file in the same directory as the frames from a collection, they are stored in an ordered tuple of the form (timestamp, steering, throttle, brake, clutch, handbrake).

+### the_cooler_data_collection.py

+Revision on data_collection.py, inputs.json format is the same but images captured are cropped to 1024x1024

+Utlizizes multithreading to offload some of the file IO during collection.

+Upon running the script awaits throttle input to start collection. pressing "Y" while collecting data will end the collection

 ### input_visualizer.py

 Library for visualizig input data via pygame.
 Running it directly will playback a trace of test inputs exercising all inputs.